edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Calibrated_Measurement.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013531
-Comments: <br/>A measurement established by a device which is tested to a calibration standard of known accuracy.<br/>An amount, size, or extent as established by measuring.<br/>
+rdfs:comment | A measurement established by a device which is tested to a calibration standard of known accuracy. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Measurement.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003890
+rdfs:comment | An amount, size, or extent as established by measuring. edi3:cefactBusinessProcess | In All Contexts

 Properties: